-It sounds like the CCD covering was scratched (cotton is actually very abrasive when dry), and will need a new covering on the CCD or CMOS, it may be time for factory service.
+It sounds like the CCD covering was scratched (cotton is actually very abrasive when dry), and will need a new covering on the CCD or CMOS, meaning it may be time for factory service.
 We can only be sure once we see the camera.
 Some streaking is from "dirty" cleaning fluids that do not evaporate off completely, or from resudue that is not removed.

 I have spots that appear in the viewfinder, but not on the pictures.
 Can you clean that?

-It is possible for dust to work its way into the viewfinder and not show up on the picture (that is why the mirror flips up making the viewfinder dark during the CCD exposure).
-While we may be able to clean the exposed surfaces, disassembling the camera to get at that dust may only make the problem worse, or dirty the CCD as well.
+It is possible for dust to work its way into the viewfinder and not show up on the picture (that is why the mirror flips up, making the viewfinder dark during the CCD exposure).
+While we may be able to clean the exposed surfaces, disassembling the camera to get at that dust may only make the problem worse, but dirty the CCD as well.
 If it does not show up on the picture, and the dust is dust, not sand or grit, leave it alone.
 If there is sand or grit it will need factory service.

 Wind blew sand into my camera at the beach and now it makes a grinding sound when I zoom, can you clean this?

 No, sand and grit do so much damage that the lens may be ruined.
 Stop using it and get a factory technician to look at it.
 It could be salvageable.
-By no means should you continue to use it on your camera as the grit and sand particles will come out of the lens and contaminate the rest of the camera. it is time for factory service.
+By no means should you continue to use it on your camera as the grit and sand particles will come out of the lens and contaminate the rest of the camera.

 Is it possible for me to clean my digital camera myself?

-Yes it is, be very cautious about working in a clean dust free area with no distractions.
+Yes it is, but be very cautious about working in a clean dust free area with no distractions.
 Follow the cleaner instructions carefully so as not to make a costly mistake.
 Those supplies can be found if you enter “Cleaning” in the search box at the top of the page.

 I just bought my camera a few days ago and there are spots, is the camera defective or did I do something wrong?